emca-it/EnergySOAR/07-0-0-Integrations/07-0-0-Integration.rst

 Integrations
 ============

-The platform provides a broad ecosystem of integrations that enable security process automation and seamless data exchange between systems used across an organization's security and IT infrastructure.
-Integrations are implemented through three main component types, each serving a different role in the automation and incident response workflow.
+The platform provides many integrations that help automate security work and exchange data smoothly between systems used in an organization's security and IT environment.
+These integrations are grouped into three main types, and each type has a different role in workflow automation and incident response.

 Workflow Nodes — 500+
 ---------------------

-Workflow Nodes are building blocks used to design and execute automated workflows.
-Each node represents a specific integration, action, or data-processing step that can be used within an automated playbook.
+Workflow Nodes are building blocks used to create and run automated workflows.
+Each node is a specific integration, action, or data-processing step that can be used in an automated playbook.

 Workflow nodes enable, for example:

 - Communication with external systems and APIs
 - Integration with security and IT platforms
-- Data transformation and processing
+- Data changes and processing
 - Logical operations and conditional execution
-- Orchestration of multi-step security processes
+- Running multi-step security processes

-These nodes allow organizations to create complex automation scenarios that streamline SOC operations and connect multiple tools into a single coordinated workflow.
+These nodes let organizations build advanced automation flows that simplify SOC work and connect many tools in one coordinated workflow.

 See the full Workflow Nodes list: `Workflow Nodes <../05-0-0-User_guide/05-0-0-User_guide.html#node>`_.

 Analyzers — 130+
 ----------------

-Analyzers are used to enrich and analyze security-related data.
-They automatically gather additional context about artifacts such as IP addresses, domains, files, URLs, or email addresses.
+Analyzers are used to add context to and analyze security data.
+They automatically collect extra details about artifacts such as IP addresses, domains, files, URLs, or email addresses.

 Typical analyzer use cases include:

 - IOC reputation checks
 - File and malware analysis
-- Threat intelligence enrichment
+- Adding threat intelligence context
-- Gathering contextual data from external intelligence sources
+- Collecting context from external intelligence sources

-By automatically enriching artifacts with contextual information, analyzers significantly accelerate the investigation process and help analysts make faster and more informed decisions.
+By automatically adding context to artifacts, analyzers speed up investigations and help analysts make faster, better decisions.

 See the full Analyzers list: :doc:`Analyzers <Analyzers>`.

 Responders — 50+
 ----------------

-Responders are responsible for executing response actions in external systems and security platforms.
-They are used when a specific action must be taken based on the outcome of analysis or a defined workflow.
+Responders run response actions in external systems and security platforms.
+They are used when a specific action must be taken based on analysis results or a defined workflow.

 Examples of responder actions include: